eddieantonio/cmput296/lab-3.md

 > **Question 1**.
 What computer does 127.0.0.1 refer to?

-Now, with both terminals running `nc` on your screen, type something into one of the terminals.
+Now, with both terminals running `nc` on your screen, type something into one of the terminals, and press <kbd>Enter</kbd>.
 If all went well, you should be seeing the text appear in the other terminal.
 Congratulations!
 You just used TCP to send a message from one process to another process!

 <!-- screenshot of this happening. -->